xerolinux/XeroWiki/docs/scripts.md

 ### Final words

 That’s it, boys and girls, we’ve successfully installed our system! 🎉 The rest is in your capable hands now.
 Dive into the toolkit, poke around, and see if there’s anything that catches your fancy.
-Who knows—you might even stumble upon something that’ll make your setup sing!
-Just don’t blame me if you get lost in the endless sea of tweaks and options—consider it part of the adventure.
+Who knows, you might even stumble upon something that’ll make your setup sing!
+Just don’t blame me if you get lost in the endless sea of tweaks and options, consider it part of the adventure.

 😄 Happy tinkering! 😄